 Our team of experienced implementation professionals will ensure your CMMS implementation is smooth and successful.
 We treat every project and company as unique, and follow a six-phase implementation strategy to design an approach for each customer.

 Communicating the project goals, roles and milestones is a critical step of a successful CMMS implementation.
 Through an extensive needs assessment process, our implementation consultant have a wealth of experience which they utilize to help frame up the project for a success.
 In larger-scope projects, this project planning phase results in a documented project plan, scope and milestones.
 Other times, just a simple phone call is needed plan to the implementation.
 We tailor our approach to each customer.

 Many customers have home-grown systems for managing maintenance, others have legacy CMMS software, while others are new to tracking things electronically.
 Wherever you are in the process, you can lean on our data migration experts to help coordinate a smooth transfer or development of your database.
 Data can be imported from en existing format or collected into a spreadsheet, or a combination of each approach.
 Import any and all pertinent data including equipment, parts, employees, vendors, and even WO histories.

 Phase 3: Core Configuration

 We’ve been implementing CMMS for many years, and we have a strong base configuration of Maintenance Connection which is used to start the project ahead of the game.
-However, we also realise that every organisation is unique and has specific plans and goals from CMMS.
-Maintenance Connection is a flexible application, which provides opportunities to toggle components on or off, configure security, hide unnecessary fields, customise reports.
+However, we also realize that every organization is unique and has specific plans and goals from CMMS.
+Maintenance Connection is a flexible application, which provides opportunities to toggle components on or off, configure security, hide unnecessary fields, customize reports.
 Often times, this phase is also where system integrations are developed.